chroma-core/chroma/rust/wal3/README.md

 wal3 is built around the following data structures:

 - A log is the unit of data isolation in wal3 and the unit of API instantiation.
-- A `Fragment` or `Fragment` is a single, immutable file that contains a subsequence of data for a log.
+- A `Fragment` is a single, immutable file that contains a subsequence of data for a log.
 - A `Manifest` is a file that contains the metadata for the log.
 It contains the list of fragments that comprise the current state of the log.